MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 Apart from various operators, Power Automate Desktop enables you to create dynamic selectors using variables.

-If the value of a selector's attribute depends on calculations and results of previous actions, you can replace the hard-coded value with a variable.
+If the value of a selector's attribute depends on calculations and results of previous actions, replace the hard-coded value with a variable.

 To use a variable in a selector, launch the **Custom selector builder** and populate the variable's name enclosed by percentage signs (**%**).
 You can find more information about the percentage notation in [Use variables and the % notation](../variable-manipulation.md).